 MAPS aims to facilitate welcome spaces for Muslim public service professionals, and promote their further contributions and achievements.
 MAPS will serve as a strategic partner in fostering a culture of diversity, equity and inclusion within public institutions and will support existing institutional efforts to maintain safe workplaces free of discrimination.
 MAPS will also create or promote professional networking, mentorship, career education and advancement, and skill development resources among members and within MAPS chapters and partners.

-We cultivate the next generation of American Muslim public service.
+We cultivate the next generation of American Muslim public servants.

 Broadening pipelines into public service is critical to not only MAPS, but our broader mission as American public servants.
 MAPS will share resources and launch outreach programs, in collaboration with local and national service organizations across the country, to ensure Muslim American young professionals are part of the national efforts to build a public service workforce that looks more like America.

-While we focus primarily on government officials, MAPS defines public service broadly to include anyone working on public policy and engaged in national service.
+While we focus primarily on government officials, MAPS defines public service broadly to include anyone working in a public institution, on public policy, or engaged in national service.
 MAPS welcomes all; those identifying as Muslim, as well as allies and anyone interested in becoming part of our community.

 MAPS believes that the United States is enriched by the contributions of Muslim Americans and other people of faith.
 A more inclusive Federal, State and local workforce strengthens the institutions they serve and ultimately, the American public, by providing a broad range of skills and a diversity of experiences and perspectives.
 A diverse civil and foreign service is also essential to our national security, both at home and abroad.